 Fees for EV points

 Whilst users will be encouraged to join up to the EZ-Charge subscription scheme, which will provide additional benefits to users, subscription will not be a requirement for using the chargers.
 All chargers have a ‘tap and go’ payment option, where users simply use their debit/credit cards to make a contactless one-off payment.

 There is a cheaper rate for residents to charge their EVs slowly overnight than for fast charging during the day.

 All charging tariffs are being kept competitive within the EV charging market.

 EV parking space enforcement

-In all participating Districts, the Car Parking Orders are being changed to introduce a new classification and contravention.
-This means we are able to give a Penalty Charge Notice to any vehicle parking in an EV Charging Only Bay that does not fit the description of an EV.
+Car Parking Orders have been changed to introduce a new classification and contravention.
+This means the Council is able to give a Penalty Charge Notice to any vehicle parking in an EV Charging Only Bay that does not fit the description of an EV.

 Please see the FAQ page on the EZ-Charge website here or download the PDF: